freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-090.md

 # --description--

-The image you added is not centered horizontally like the `Coffees` heading above it. `img` elements are "like" inline elements.
+The image you added is not centered horizontally like the `Coffee` heading above it. `img` elements are "like" inline elements.

 To make the image behave like heading elements (which are block-level), create an `img` type selector and use the value `block` for the `display` property and use the applicable `margin-left` and `margin-right` values to center it horizontally.